‘Bachelor’ Alum Becca Tilley Sizzles In New Instagram Snapshots

-Bachelor alum Becca Tilley took to Instagram on Thursday, August 6 to share a stunning new snapshot of herself.
+Bachelor alum Becca Tilley took to Instagram on Thursday, August 6 to share stunning new snapshots of herself.
 The former reality television star looked flawless in a low-cut tank top that showed off her figure.

-Tilley’s unique pink top featured thin spaghetti straps and was purchased from the popular clothing brand Revolve.
+Tilley’s unique pink top featured spaghetti straps and was from the popular clothing brand Revolve.
 She paired the top with some high waisted jeans.
 The 31-year-old accessorized with gold chain earrings, a stack of bracelets, and a delicate pendant necklace.
-She appeared to have on some light makeup that made her already gorgeous features pop.
-She wore her dark blond hair down in waves as she shot a subtle smile at the camera.
+She wore her two-toned hair down in waves as she directed a subtle smile at the camera.

 In the first photo included in the post, Tilley could be seen posing outside, lush greenery visible behind her.
 The second snapshot included just her upper body, the majority of her head out of the frame.
+This image gave viewers a close-up view of her sparkling accessories.

 View this post on Instagram